 1. Account Manager Turnover

-Because brands tend to have more employees than locally run print vendors, there is an increase in the habitual turnover of employees within the company.
+Brands tend to have more employees than locally run print vendors.
+Because of this, there is an increase in the habitual turnover of employees within the company.

-This means that the account manager assigned to your organization might change over time, which means you will have to adjust to a new person for support if you run into problems during your printer ownership period.
+The account manager assigned to your organization will likely change over time.
+As a result, you will have to adjust to a new person for support if you encounter problems during your printer ownership period.

 2. Difficult to Find Help for Specific Issues